frederic-perez/AmE-dictionary/data/dictionary.md

 __apartment__ _n_
 __apathetic__ _adj_ :three::hammer:
 __ape__ _v_ :two::hammer: (aped)
-__aphorism__ _n_ :three: A terse saying embodying a general truth or astute observation, as “Art is long, life is short.”
+__aphorism__ _n_ :four: An aphorism is a short sentence that presents truth or opinion, usually in a witty or clever manner.
+Example: A penny saved is a penny earned.
+A terse saying embodying a general truth or astute observation, as “Art is long, life is short.”
 __aphrodite__ _n_ /af-ruh-DY-tee/ [:scroll: After Aphrodite, the Greek goddess of love and beauty.]
 A beautiful woman.
 __apiary__ _n_ A place where bees and beehives are kept, especially a place where bees are raised for their honey.
 __aping__